 Have you ever caught a tagged fish?

 Occasionally, fishermen will catch a fish (usually a walleye in Temagami area lakes) that has a stainless steel jaw tag in its bottom lip.
 The first question that is usually asked is "Am I allowed to keep it?"
 That depends on the size of the fish; if it is in the slot size, then the answer is unquestionably "NO".
 However, if it is not a slotted fish, then you can legally keep it.
 Before you toss it into the live well or onto your stringer, please think of the reasons that this fish has been tagged in the first place.
 Whether it is a male or female walleye, it was caught in a trap net in a creek or river that is known to be used as a spawning area in the spring of the year.
 These nets are the property of the MNR and have been placed there by volunteers from the local Temagami and Area Fish Involvement Program (TAFIP) which collects the spawn and raises young walleye to be placed back in a number of different area lakes and to assist Nature in keeping a healthy population of fish for anglers to harvest in future years.
 This particular fish was stripped of some of its roe or sperm and then both the weights and measurements were recorded before being tagged and then released back into the lake.
+MNR supplied TAFIP with the tags.
 The jaw tag has a 6- or 7-digit number on it that identifies this fish and the year that it was tagged.
-If you do decide to keep it, please return the tag to any Ontario MNR office so they can update their data on it.
+If you do decide to keep it, please return the tag to TAFIP in Temagami so they can update their data on it.
 It is also requested that you report the length and weight of the fish as well as the date and name of the lake on which it was caught.
 If you'd like to keep the tag as a souvenir, that's also allowed but please forward on the info described above as well as the tag number.

 The odds of catching a tagged fish are about the same as winning a lottery.
 There are hundreds, if not thousands, of fish that use a spawning area every year.
 A small percentage of these are caught in the trap nets.
 Of these fish, even a smaller percentage are ever tagged.
 As a volunteer with TAFIP, I helped tag about 30 or 40 fish in both lakes in 2009.
 To give us a good cross-section of all the fish in the lakes, both males and females were tagged and the weights ranged from less than a pound (a male) to one female that tipped the scales at just under 7 pounds.
 Needless to say, we had much bigger fish in the 10 to 12 pound range that we chose not to tag.
 The reason that these large fish were not tagged is because we are more interested in how fast they grow and younger ones will grow a lot faster than these older fish.